khameelbm/microfiniteR/README.md

 # Documentation
 Documentation of the package was done via the [roxygen package](https://github.com/klutometis/roxygen).
-Once the package is installed, the description of the functions can be accessed via the usual function querry in R.
+After microfiniteR is installed, the description of the functions can be accessed via the usual method of function querry in R.